raisemarketplace/ground-control/README.md

 ---

 ###### Nested application state
 *Declare a reducer as a property on your routes.
 Global application state will automatically build.
-When a nested route changes, that level of state will clear, and reducers replaced.*
+When a nested route changes, that level of state will clear, and reducers replaced...*
 ```javascript
 {
   anr: {